The outlook for people who have survived a heart attack can be highly variable and depend on:

 Coming to terms with a long-term condition such as heart disease can put a strain on you, your family and your friends.
 It can be difficult to talk with people about your condition, even if they are close to you.
 Be open about how you feel and let your family and friends know what they can do to help.
 But do not feel shy about telling them what you need such as time for yourself.

 If you have coronary heart disease (CHD) or you have recently had heart surgery, or a heart attack, you may be concerned about having sex.
 Usually, as soon as you feel well enough, you can resume sexual activity.
 If you can walk up two flights of stairs without pain or breathlessness, you are usually considered able to have sex.
 If you have any problems, it is important to discuss them with your doctor so they can review your medicines and help you address any anxiety or fears you may have.

 Communicate with your partner and stay open-minded.
 Explore what you both like sexually.
 Simply touching, being touched and being close to someone helps a person feel loved and special.

-It is recommended that you don't drive for a period of time after a heart attack, usually for at least 2 weeks.
+You will need your doctor's permission before you can drive again.
+It is recommended that you don't drive for a period of time after a heart attack, usually for at least 2 weeks after a heart attack.
 This time frame will be determined by your doctors and will be different for everyone depending on factors such as their age, general health and recovery.
 Contact the relevant authority in your state and your insurance company for advice on any driving restrictions.